Console Wars (book): Documentary

 In 2016 the producers of BBC's The Gamechangers secured the rights from Sony Pictures to develop a television documentary film inspired by the book, as part of a series of documentary films based on video game culture.
-In 2019, the project moved to CBS All Access.
+In 2019, the project moved to Paramount+.
 It was to premiere at the SXSW event in March 2020, but due to the COVID-19 pandemic, the SXSW event was cancelled.
 The documentary complements the dramatized adaptation that was also announced.
-The documentary was released on CBS All Access on September 23, 2020.
+The documentary was released on Paramount+ on September 23, 2020.

 Television drama series

 Harris had support from Seth Rogen and Evan Goldberg while writing the book, both of whom contributed to the book's foreword.
 In 2014, Rogen stated he was interested in turning the book into a movie under Sony Pictures, and had already secured the rights from Harris.
-By November 2018, this project had transitioned to become a limited television series to be produced by Legendary Pictures with both Rogen and Goldberg serving as executive producers from their production company, Point Grey Pictures.
+By November 2018, this project had transitioned to become a limited television series to be produced by Legendary Television with both Rogen and Goldberg serving as executive producers from their production company, Point Grey Pictures.
 Jordan Vogt-Roberts was slated to direct.
-The series was picked up by CBS to be streamed via their CBS All Access service alongside the aforementioned documentary, that was also executive produced by Rogen and Goldberg.
+The series was picked up by CBS to be streamed via their Paramount+ service alongside the aforementioned documentary, that was also executive produced by Rogen and Goldberg.